Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 ### What are the principles of responsible AI?

+The organization deploying AI programming is sensitive to its potential both positive and negative The organization deploying AI programming is sensitive to its potential impact -- both positive and negative.
+Other important point to take into consideration is that within the context of conforming to the tenets of responsible AI each step of the model development process should be recorded in a way that cannot be altered by humans or other programming, the data used to train machine models should not be biased the analytic models that support an AI initiative can be adapted to changing environments without introducing bias.
 AI and the machine learning models that support it should be comprehensive, explainable, ethical and efficient.

-Comprehensiveness – comprehensive AI has clearly defined testing and governance criteria to prevent machine learning from being hacked easily. explainable AI is programmed to describe its purpose, rationale and decision-making process in a way that can be understood by the average end user.
+Comprehensiveness – comprehensive AI has clearly defined testing and governance criteria to prevent machine learning from being hacked easily.

+explainable AI is programmed to describe its purpose, rationale and decision-making process in a way that can be understood by the average end user.

 Ethical AI initiatives have processes in place to seek out and eliminate bias in machine learning models.
 Efficient AI is able to run continually and respond quickly to changes in the operational environment.